-Hundreds of applications, thousands of users and millions of requests - that is often a landscape of modern IT environment.
-Still problems are the same.
+Hundreds of applications, thousands of users and millions of requests – that is often a landscape of a modern IT environment.
+However, problems are still the same.
 One of the most important is how to achieve high availability of your service.
 After all you’ve been crafting all those microservices with beautiful architecture, bounded contexts and newest frameworks so that the world could admire and use it.
 That won’t happen if you don’t provide proper level of availability.
 Even the most brilliant and sophisticated system is useless when it’s rarely available.

 In this article I’m focusing on application side and how to achieve the best results with proper approach, configuration and processes.
 Kubernetes itself has a pretty simple architecture and control plane (master servers) are easy to set up in HA cluster.
 Although there are interesting topics in it as well I’m not going to elaborate on them now.

 You should be aware that the less your service is available the more problems you have.
 In the first place you lose money when your paying customers cannot use it.
 However this is not the biggest issue here.
 Eventually you are able to bring it back to live, but every time your service fails it decreases your credibility.
 Customers and business partners start to perceive your company as less reliable and eventually you may lose not only your current business, but also future opportunities.

 And so one of the best investment decisions is the one that would increase availability of your service.
 That’s where containers come to rescue with their built-in capabilities making high availability as easy as never before.

 Kubernetes is a project founded by Google and is based on their experiences of running millions containers with thousands applications for many years.
 It’s for sure a good example and a reliable source of best practices that we can all apply today in our environments.
 We must however embrace the new way of delivering applications – perform it in a Cloud Native way.
 There are a couple of elements of this approach that are essential to application resilience.
 The most important one is ephemerality.